Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/input/time.rst

    Time Node

-The Time node generates a *fac* tor value (from 0.00 to 1.00) (that changes according to the curve drawn) as time progresses through your movie (frames).
+The Time node generates a *fac* tor value (from 0.00 to 1.00) (that changes according to the curve was drawn) as time progresses through your movie (frames).

 The *Start* and *End* NumButtons specify the range of time the values should be output along, and this range becomes the X-axis of the graph.
 The curve defines the Y-value and hence the factor that is output.
 In the example to the right,
-since the timespan is 250 frames and the line is straight from corner to corner, 0.50 would be output at frame 125, and 0.75 will be output at frame 187.
+since the time span is 250 frames and the line is straight from corner to corner, 0.50 would be output at frame 125, and 0.75 will be output at frame 187.

 .. note:: Note on output values

    The :doc:`Map Value </compositing/types/vector/map_value>`
    node can be used to map the output to a more appropriate value.
-   With some time curves, it is possible that the Time node may output a number larger than one or less than zero.
+   With sometimes curves, it is possible that the Time node may output a number larger than one or less than zero.
    To be safe, use the Min/Max clamping function of the Map Value node to limit output.